 In interviews, Song talked about how intense some of the scenes were to act.
 She also shared that the makeup for her scars took 4-5 hours and that she went on an extreme diet for one heartbreaking scene.

 Another outstanding performance was Lim Ji-yeon as Park Yeon-jin.
-In an interview following Part 2’s release, Lim shared that she'd struggled portraying Yeon-jin: “I had hoped that everyone in the world would hate me…Only then can I say that I did a good job.”
+In an interview following Part Two’s release, Lim shared that she'd struggled portraying Yeon-jin: “I had hoped that everyone in the world would hate me…Only then can I say that I did a good job.”
 She did so well that even old friends asked if she’d once been a bully!

 Finally, we can’t forget Park Ji-ah, who plays Dong-eun’s mother Jung Mi-hee.
 She electrified viewers with her unhinged performance, especially in one scene that netizens have dubbed the “creepiest” and “best” in the entire show.